-The Uniform Disposition of Unclaimed Property Act §§55-210.1-55.210.30 of the Code of Virginia, protects unclaimed property until it is returned to its rightful owners or their heirs.
+The Uniform Disposition of Unclaimed Property Act §55-210.1-55.210.30 of the Code of Virginia, protects unclaimed property until it is returned to its rightful owners or their heirs.
 Unclaimed Property is money or intangible property owed to an individual or business.
 Property is considered unclaimed after it is held for an extended period of time with no owner contact and a "good faith" effort has been made to locate the owner.
 Abandoned property is turned over to the Department of the Treasury, Division of Unclaimed Property.
 Examples of unclaimed property include: deposits at financial institutions, uncashed checks, wages, account credits, refunds, and overpayments.

-Non-profit organizations are required to report.
-Reports and remittances are due before November 1, and must include all property that has remained unclaimed for the required dormancy period, as of the preceding June 30.
+Non-profit organizations are required to report all unclaimed property.
+Reports and DARS Grants Management Manual (2/14/23)

+remittances are due before November 1, and must include all property that has remained unclaimed for the required dormancy period, as of the preceding June 30.